How to Find and Fix Broken Links (Free Tool + Step-by-Step Guide)

 Step 4 — Identify the 404 Errors

 Any link returning a 404 status is flagged clearly in the report.
-This allows you to pinpoint exactly which link needs attention.
+This allows you to pinpoint exactly which link needs attention and whether it is an internal or external URL.

 Figure 3: Finding 404 errors is straightforward with detailed per-link status reporting.